What is a Circumcision

-A circumcision is an operation that removes the foreskin.
+A circumcision is an operation where the foreskin of the penis is surgically reemoved.
 The foreskin is the sleeve of tissue that covers the head of the penis.
 The usual reason for doing this is for scarring of the

 A circumcision is usually a day procedure which means that an overnight stay is not required.

 There will be a light dressing over the penis.
 Once you are awake, comfortable and have passed urine then you are able to go home.
 A script for pain relief will be given for you to take with you.The sutures applied are self dissolving in nature.